 - Spring admission: October 15

 *Applications for admission are accepted year-round.
-Materials submitted by the deadline will receive priority in the admission and funding process.
+Completed application materials (including GRE scores) submitted by the deadline will be given priority in the admission and funding process.
 Students whose credentials are received after this date will be considered on a space-available basis.

 Admission and Assistantship Prerequisites

 - A degree from an accredited undergraduate college/university